sagi-z/CanvasCV/doxygen_in/tut_checkboxes.md

   * use canvascv::Canvas::setImage for the image you're showing.
   * use canvascv::Canvas::waitKeyEx() without arguments to refresh widgets and handle internal events with your image as the background.
-* Here is a possible outcome this code:
+* Here is a possible outcome of this code:
 @image html tut_checkboxes_cb.png
 <BR>